Supervisor/meld3/README.txt

     actually using it and it's just cluttering up the template.
 Also, having a separate namespace helps the programmer not stomp on the designer by changing identifiers (or needing to grep stylesheets), and lets them avoid fighting over what to call elements.
-That said, it's kind of a tossup.
-Some people might be more comfortable if the meld identifier was the XML identifier.

   - The "id" attribute used to mark up is in the a separate namespace (aka. xmlns="http://www.plope.com/software/meld3").
 So instead of